 Put 20 people in a room and ask them, “What is social media success?”
 With the overabundance of social media “information” supplied today, chances are you’ll get 20 different answers.

 - Some people will say vanity metrics such as the number of likes or followers you’ve accumulated spells success.

 - Some will say it’s posting benign messages that push products (but actually never get anyone’s attention).

 - Some believe it’s a sin to speak about products and services on social media so success for them is entertaining people.

-The truth is that for most companies, social media success in 2017 means engaging fans/followers in order to turn them into customers.
+The truth is that for most companies, social media success today means engaging fans/followers in order to turn them into customers.